ChartsCSS/ChartsCSS.org/src/docs/usage.md

 ---
 permalink: /docs/usage/
-next: ../../components/
 ---

 # Usage

 **Charts.css** visualize data by applying **CSS classes** on HTML tags.
 The data is structured using semantic HTML tags and styled using CSS classes which change the visual representation displayed to the end user.

-## Data
+## Data Table

-The raw data placed in the document as HTML tags, making it visible to search engines and screen readers.
-This improve accessibility and SEO.
+The raw data placed in the document as HTML `<table>` tag, making it visible to search engines and screen readers.
+This will improve accessibility and SEO.

 Example data table: